Meadows Recycled Water Supply

 - Washing cars

-- Filling ornamental ponds and water features (with no fish)
+- Filling ornamental ponds or water features (with no fish)

 - Drinking (including pets)